Buyers

 Note: It is not uncommon for a Buyer’s wants & needs to change after the search begins.
 Also, it’s not uncommon for a Buyer’s price range to change once they see what they can get for $400K.

-Based on your criteria, your agent will search the Multiple Listing Service (MLS) for properties that meet (or come close to) your requirements.
+This is the fun part!
+Based on your criteria, I will search the Multiple Listing Service (MLS) for properties that meet (or come close to) your requirements.
 Keep in mind, the “perfect” property you described above may not exist.
 You may have to compromise on some of your “must have’s”.

 Eventually, you will be able to narrow the possibilities down to a few, and then make a choice that will best fit your needs.

 I frequently recommend clients do a “Drive By” of properties and neighborhoods they are interested in.
-This can often weed out listings, based on “dealbreaker” types of issues (i.e. the house is directly next to a power plant, or the neighborhood may have lots of junk cars on the street).
+Or, at the very least check out the aerial or satellite or Google Street Biew on a map.
+This can often weed out listings, based on “dealbreaker” types of issues (i.e. the house is on a busy street, directly next to a power plant, or the neighborhood may have lots of junk cars on the street).

 Your agent will help determine the market value of the property based on recent sales data (also called “sold comps” or comparables) in the area, and will advise you on purchase price, terms, dates & deadlines and other details of the offer.